ashraafa/computerised-hand-game/README.md

 ## 3. Features
-This section introduces the feature that have been implemented to satisfy the user stories that have been defined.
+This section introduces the features that have been implemented to satisfy the user stories that have been defined.

 * Title and Information
   * The title is displayed in bold using the Luckiest Guy font and draws attention to the name of the game.